Incident Commander Required

 - Don't name and shame any external parties that might have caused the compromise.
 It's bad form.
 (Unless they've already publicly disclosed, in which case we can link to their disclosure).

 - Release the external communication as soon as possible, preferably within a few days of the compromise.
-The longer we wait, the worse it will be.
+The longer you wait, the worse it will be.

 - If possible, get in touch with customers' internal security teams before the general public notice is sent.